FranPrakash/DELICIOUS-CLI-APP/README.md

 # DELI-cious Deli App

 ## Project Details
-This app serves as a self ordering system for a sandwich shop similar to Subway or Ike's.
-The App has the following features
+This app works as a self-ordering system for a sandwich store, similar to Subway or Ike's.
+It includes the following features:
 - User can place an Order
 - User can add Sandwich, Chips or Drink to their order
 - User can order multiple items of same type